Nesredinawel/cinema-management/README.md

-Got it 🚀 I’ll reformat your README so it’s **GitHub-friendly**, clear, and attractive with **sections, bold highlights, and copy-paste code blocks** for `.env` and `docker-compose.yaml`.

-Here’s the polished version:

----

 # 🚀 Cinema Auth & Scheduling - Docker Setup

 This project uses **Docker Compose** to spin up a full environment with: